Skip to main content

 Step 1: Expression of Interest

-Complete the Expression of Interest form here.
+Complete the expression of interest form here.

-Deadlines: Students wishing to go on exchange in semester two, deadline to complete the form is 30th September 2025.
-For students wishing to go on exchange in semester one 2026/2027, deadline to complete the form is 31st January 2026.
+Students wishing to go on exchange in Semester 1 of 2026/2027 academic year, the deadline to complete the form is 31st January 2026.

 Step 2: Nomination